Phishing attacks are on the rise.

 In 2020, 93% of UK organisations were targeted by Covid-19-related malware.
 88% of security professionals reported an increase in phishing attacks.

-Typically, criminals behind phishing attacks aren’t attempting to steal money.
+Typically, criminals behind a phishing attack aren’t attempting to steal money.
 They’re attempting to steal something potentially much more valuable: data.

 When phishing attacks trigger data breaches, the consequences for businesses can be severe.